igabriel85/DICE-Monitoring/src/README.md

 ##Installation

-The installation is largely based on bash scripts.
-Future versions will most likely be based on chef recepies and/or deb or rpm packages.
-There are 2 types of installation procedures currently supported.
+The installation is mostly based on bash scripts.
+Future versions will likely be based on chef recepies and/or deb/rpm packages.
+Currently there are two types of supported installation procedures.

 ### Cloud
 This type of installation is for client/cloud deployment.
-It will install all python modules as well as the ELK (ElasticSearch, logstash and kibana 4) stack.
-Only local  deployment  is currently supported.
+It installs all python modules as well as the ELK  stack (ElasticSearch, logstash and kibana 4).
+In this particular case only local  deployment is currently supported.

-* Download the installation script to the desired host and make it executable
+* Download the installation script to the desired host and make it executable, example using wget and chmod

 ```
 wget https://github.com/igabriel85/IeAT-DICE-Repository/releases/download/v0.1-install/install-dmon.sh && sudo chmod +x install-dmon.sh